HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/date-time.md

  Date.now().getTime()
  ```

-The above method will return milliseconds for Javascript target, but not for Hashlink, Eval or Neko ( it will return the correct seconds, but always 0 for milliseconds )
+The precision of the above method is in milliseconds for Javascript, Java, PHP and  CPP.
+In seconds for Eval, Hashlink, Neko and  Python with sub-millisecond accuracy .

 To get the timestamp in milliseconds we can do
 ```haxe